micro-api/micro-api/README.md

 [![Micro Media Type](https://micro-api.github.io/micro-media-type/media/logo.svg)](https://github.com/micro-api/micro-media-type)

 An experimental media type for resilient APIs.
 The contracts of this media type will *never change*, it is final and not open for debate, only clarification.
 There are no optional features, everything is required to implement.
-Its goal is to cover the absolute minimum surface area of a data-driven API, and nothing more.
+Its goal is to cover the absolute minimum surface area of a hypermedia API that uses JSON as its format, and nothing more.
 It does not dictate anything that is external to the media type.
 The media type is:

 ```
 application/x.micro+json
 ```

-Note that it is unregistered from the IANA.
+Note that it is unregistered from the [IANA](http://www.internetassignednumbersauthority.org/).
 Micro media type will remain a defacto standard unless it reaches critical mass.
 Feel free to use it as the basis for your own unregistered media type.

+Micro Media Type draws inspiration from [JSON API](http://jsonapi.org) but is more limited in scope and formal in its restrictions.

 ## Reserved Keys